-The Cogwheel Railway (Fogaskerekű) is among the more unique public transportation options in Budapest.
-The line first opened in 1874, so its red carriages are a somewhat nostalgic sight amongst the Buda scenery.
-It runs as tramline 60 from Városmajor Park up to Széchenyi Hill, through the Svábhegy area.
-You will need an ordinary single ticket or transport pass to ride the Cogwheel Railway, and it provides easy access to popular attractions such as Normafa or the Children’s Railway – or you can simply just sit back and enjoy its beautiful views of the Buda Hills!
+The Cogwheel Railway (Fogaskerekű), or tram line number 60, is among Budapest’s unique historic public transport options.
+The line first opened in 1874, and its red carriages, today a nostalgic sight amid the Buda scenery, have been transporting passengers ever since.
+It runs from Városmajor park up to Széchenyi Hill, through Svábhegy.
+You only need an ordinary ticket or pass to ride it, and it provides easy access to popular attractions such as Normafa and the Children’s Railway – or you can simply sit back and enjoy the beautiful views of the Buda Hills.

 |PHONE :||+3613255255 |

 - Retro Railways: ride Budapest’s 143-year-old Cogwheel Railway

 - Top 25 most searched for sights and shops on WLB

 - 10 reasons for Buda – Girls, Normafa, wine and so on

 - One Ticket to Paradise: bus 53 from Újbuda to Széchenyi Hill